 While personalizing your responses to unsuccessful applicants is important, having a few standard responses in your arsenal will help to streamline the process—especially when you’re working through lots of candidates.
 Fortunately, Magical will help you with both.

-With Magical, you can save perfectly-crafted messages as easy shortcuts.
+With Magical, you can save perfectly-crafted messages as easy templates.
 With just two keystrokes, you can insert your message template and fill it with your candidate's details.

 Using Magical, recruiters have saved over 8 years of time. 😲